chesio/bc-security/README.md

 #### Advanced checks

-Advanced checks require data from external servers (in the moment from WordPress.org only).
-Because of this, they leak some information about your website.
-In the moment, **list of installed plugins** (but only those with _readme.txt_ file) is shared with WordPress.org.
-Also, because of the external HTTP request, the checks take more time to execute.
+Advanced checks require data from external sources, therefore they leak some information about your website and take more time to execute.

+In the moment, list of installed plugins (but only those with _readme.txt_ file) is shared with WordPress.org.

 ##### WordPress core integrity check